Quick and easy way to build your product tours with Twitter Bootstrap Popovers.

 Default options:

-This option is used to build the name of the cookie where the tour state is stored.
+nameThis option is used to build the name of the cookie where the tour state is stored.
 You can initialize several tours with different names in the same page and application.

-You may want to do something right after
+afterGetState and afterSetStateYou may want to do something right after

 Bootstrap Tour read or write the cookies.
 Just pass functions to

-afterGetState
+afterGetState or afterSetState.

 Your functions can have two parameters:

-(for the cookie where the latest step
+current_step (for the cookie where the latest step

-the visitor viewed is saved) or end
+the visitor viewed is saved) or end (for the cookie

 which is saved when the user complete the tour).
 Note that

-Bootstrap Tour prepends the key with tour_
+Bootstrap Tour prepends the key with tour_ when

-saving the cookie.current_step
+saving the cookie.current_step, or

-.A simple example if to send a post request to your server each time there is a change:
+yes if the key is end.A simple example if to send a post request to your server each time there is a change:

-var tour = new Tour({ afterSetState: function (key, value) { jQuery.post("/some/path", value); } });
+var tour = new Tour({

-Function to execute right before each step is shown.
+onShowFunction to execute right before each step is shown.

-Function to execute right before each step is hidden.
+onHideFunction to execute right before each step is hidden.

 Default options: